Services & Departments

 - Terms and conditions for all gaming events

 - The Lottery Licence Policy Manual

 - Use of proceeds

 - Reports for all gaming events

-Lottery Trust Account - The licensee MUST open and maintain a separate designated lottery trust account to administer all funds related to the conduct of lottery events.
+Lottery Trust Account - The licensee MUST open and maintain a separate designated lottery trust account (with two signatories on the account) to administer all funds related to the conduct of lottery events.

 Lottery Documents can be found in the documents section at the bottom of this page.

 Please call or email our Lottery Licensing Officer to schedule an appointment: